-Problems Associated with the Temporary Appropriation of the Marginal Spaces
+Problems Associated with the Temporary Appropriation of Marginal Spaces

 This section examines the problems users (residents) encountered while using the marginal open spaces in the study area.
-To achieve this, the respondents (household heads) were asked to identify the problems in the open spaces and rate them on a 5-point Likert scale.
-As summarised in Figure 8, the notable challenges in the use of the marginal open spaces, as perceived by the respondents and tagged as residents' perception index (RPI), were lack of tree cover/shade (RPI = 4.68), traffic and pedestrian congestion (RPI = 3.94), odour from uncollected wastes (4.42), open space littering (4.07), and lack of safety (4.92).
+The respondents (household heads) were asked to identify the problems in the open spaces and rate them on a five-point Likert scale.
+As summarised in Figure 11, the notable challenges in the use of the marginal open spaces, as perceived by the respondents and tagged as RPI, were "Lack of tree cover/shade" (RPI = 4.68), "Traffic and pedestrian congestion" (RPI = 3.94), "Odour from uncollected wastes" (4.42), "Open space littering" (4.07) and "Lack of safety" (4.92).
 Therefore, the study established that the three most serious problems while using open spaces were lack of safety, tree cover/shade and odour from uncollected waste.
 These problems constituted a considerable challenge to open space appropriation in the study area.

-Figure 8.
+Figure 11.
 Perceived challenges facing the temporary use of marginal space